FORCE BRIEFING |

 Facemasks with ear protection or balaclavas are required for all players under 18.

+All goggles must meet the following requirements: 1.
+Polycarbonate lens construction that meets or exceeds ANSI Z87.1 or ANSI Z80.3 standards.
 2. Goggles must set securely against your face.
 No gaps that a bb could pass through may be present.
+Mesh goggles specifically designed for Airsoft are also permitted.

 WEAPON VELOCITY

-All troops intending to use their own equipment must report to the chronograph & target range before signing in.
+troops intending to use their own equipment must report to the chronograph &

+target range before signing in.
 Velocities and corresponding engagement distances are as follows:

-Three shot average of 0-300 with.25g: Targets may be engaged on full or semi auto at any distance (except point blank).
+Three shot average of 0-300 with.25g: Targets may be engaged on full or

-Three shot average of 301-350 with.25g: Targets that are farther than 25' may be engaged on full or semi auto.
-Targets that are within 25' may be engaged with a single shot, below the shoulders.
+that are within 25' may be engaged with a single shot, below the shoulders.

-Three shot average of 351-400 with.25g: Targets that are farther than 50' may be engaged on full or semi auto.
-Targets that are within 50' may be engaged with a single shot, below the shoulders.
+50' may be engaged on full or semi auto.
+Targets that are within 50' may be

+engaged with a single shot, below the shoulders.
 Any soldier found not abiding by or abusing these standards will be removed permanently from the simulation without refund, no warnings.

 BOUNDARY